 They are a sequence of 4-5 contractions, which you hold for five seconds and relax for four to five seconds each time.

-According to Mayo Clinic's "A Guide to Kegel Exercises for Women", you work toward holding contractions for 10 seconds at a time and relaxing the pelvic floor muscles for 10 seconds between each contractions.
+According to Mayo Clinic’s you work toward holding contractions for 10 seconds at a time and relaxing the pelvic floor muscles for 10 seconds between each contraction.